LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ###Colorize the Aspect

-The Slope map are in greyscale.
-You are going to give the map colours.
+The Slope map are in grey scale.
+You are going to give the map colors.
 The output should resemble the figure below with values ranging from ~0-360 representing degrees (0=north, 90= east, 180 = south and 270 = west).
 4 colors  + 1 for flat area.
 In total 5.